 - Use prewriting activities such as brainstorming, webbing, and discussion to organize ideas before beginning to write.

-- Write pieces (paragraph and beyond) with a beginning, middle, and end, containing a main idea and supporting details.
+- Write pieces of varying genres (paragraph and beyond) with a beginning, middle, and end, containing a main idea and supporting details.